-How do we know it was possible for Anne Frank, her family, and their friends to have hidden in the Secret Annex for 25 months without being discovered?
+How was it possible for Anne Frank, her family, and their friends to hide in the Secret Annex for 25 months without being discovered?

 Holocaust deniers claim:

 The Franks and their friends, who were hiding in the Secret Annex, would have been discovered long before 25 months elapsed.

 For example, in 1982, Robert Faurisson, a French Holocaust denier, called the Frank’s hiding place “a glass house” in which neighbors would have easily seen the Franks and their friends.
 Further, he claimed that the “swinging cupboard” was an “absurdity”; in his view, others not only would have noticed its installation, but also the “oddity” of its location.
 Faurisson suggests that there was only “the least possibility of a really secret life in those premises.”
 Such “improbabilities, incoherencies, and absurdities” mean that Anne’s diary could not be “in any way authentic.”
 Instead, he asserts, it is a “literary fraud” and should be “placed on the already crowded shelf of false memoirs.”

 There is no reason the inhabitants of the Secret Annex could not have hid for 25 months without getting caught.
 They made sure not to make noise when anyone else was in the building.
 Their protectors and the design of the annex also helped them remain hidden.

 The facts about life in the Secret Annex: